-Chlorinated Hydrocarbons: Organic compounds that contain chloride such as trichloroethene law passed in 1980 and modified in 1986 by the Superfund Amendments and Reauthorization Act

-(TCE) and dichloroethene (DCE).
+Chlorinated Hydrocarbons: Organic compounds that contain chloride such as trichloroethene (TCE) and dichloroethene (DCE).
 Also referred to as chlorinated solvents.

-Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA): A federal uncontrolled hazardous waste sites.
+Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA): A federal law passed in 1980 and modified in 1986 by the SARA.
+The act requires federal agencies to investigate and remediate abandoned or uncontrolled hazardous waste sites.